-The College of Liberal Arts & Sciences has awarded funding to three teams of faculty and staff to advance innovative ideas that aim to improve student experiences, from incorporating one-on-one mentorship with teaching to offering Illinois undergrads and incarcerated individuals the opportunity to learn together.
+The College of Liberal Arts & Sciences has awarded funding to six teams of faculty and staff to advance innovative ideas that aim to improve student experiences, from incorporating one-on-one mentorship with teaching to offering Illinois undergrads and incarcerated individuals the opportunity to learn together.

 The college issued a call for LAS Student Success Innovation proposals earlier this year.
 Funding was granted for ideas that will lead to innovative and inclusive curricula and/or pedagogy, take advantage of new technologies and lessons from the pandemic to enhance ways of learning, create and support diverse student experiences, increase access and opportunities for historically underserved students, and address the recruitment and retention of first-generation students and historically underrepresented ethnic and racial minority students.
 Projects were eligible for up to $100,000 in funding for one year.

 “Our college is committed to educating and empowering today’s diverse student body for success,” said Venetria K. Patton, Harry E. Preble Dean of the College of LAS.
 “I’m proud of LAS faculty and staff for developing these innovative and resourceful projects to support our students’ needs.”

 The Best of Both Worlds: Personalized Mentorship in Online, Liberal Arts Courses

 Valeria Bonatti, David Schrag, Caitlin Marie Alvarez (LAS Global Studies)

 The LAS Global Studies program plans to offer courses that combine the best of both worlds: the flexibility and structure of online learning with the tailored mentorship that is the hallmark of a liberal arts education.
 By turning classrooms into a space of mentorship, the team aims to improve outreach to first-generation, minority, and non-traditional students.